finnishmiko/Cheat_Sheets/WCAG.md

 ## Link vs. Button

-A link can be triggered with the enter key but not with space.
+A link can be triggered with the <enter> key but not with <space>.
 It will redirect you to a new page or a section within the same page.

 A button can be triggered with the space or enter key.
 It will trigger an action like opening or closing something, or send a form.